Residence Hall Policies

 Although Cornell allows for visitation of students to other rooms, the College also expects that each student lives in his/her assigned spaces on campus.
 Only Cornell students and staff are permitted to live on campus.
 A guest is any person who is not assigned to the room in which they are staying.

 Hallways must be kept clear at all times for fire safety reasons.
 Students are not permitted to store items in the hallways.
 The custodial staff will dispose of shoes and personal items left in the hallways.

 The use of halogen lighting is prohibited.

 Maintenance and Housekeeping

 Students provide their own housekeeping in their rooms, including removing trash to the designated trash room.
 Rooms may be inspected for damage and cleanliness during vacation periods or if health/damage concerns arise.
 The furnishings of each room are expected to be maintained in good condition.

 The College reserves the right to have its authorized representatives enter and inspect any room and its furnishings at any time.
 All repairs beyond normal wear and tear are the responsibility of the student.
 A student who has maintenance problems should contact his/her RA who will report the request.
 Maintenance work is performed on a weekly basis in each building.

 Microwave ovens are not permitted in student rooms.
 The residence halls have microwaves in the kitchen areas for student use.
 Violation of this policy may result in disciplinary action and a $50.00 fine.

 All individuals using injection needles are required to properly dispose of them to prevent students, visitors and custodial staff from accidental needle-sticks and injury.
-This means placing used needles in a red biohazard sharps container, available through the Student Health Center upon request.
-The biohazard containers containing used needles, should be returned to the Student Health Center for disposal; do not place these items in trash cans.
-Contact the Student Health Center, x4292, for further information.
+Refer to the Student Health Services website for information on proper needle disposal expectations.